US bans second Malaysian palm oil giant over forced labor

-Hinojosa said the findings “reasonably indicate” abuses against workers that included physical and sexual violence, restriction of movement, intimidation and threats, debt bondage, withholding of wages and excessive overtime.
+Hinojosa said the investigation “reasonably indicates” abuses against workers that included physical and sexual violence, restriction of movement, intimidation and threats, debt bondage, withholding of wages and excessive overtime.
 Some of the problems appeared to be systemic, occurring on numerous plantations, which stretch across wide swaths of the country, she said.

 “Importers should know that there are reputational, financial and legal risks associated with importing goods made by forced labor into the United States,” Hinojosa said in a telephone press briefing.

-The order was announced just three months after the federal government slapped the same ban on another Malaysian palm oil giant, FGV Holdings Berhad -- the first palm oil companies ever targeted by Customs over concerns of forced labor.
+The order was announced just three months after the federal government slapped the same ban on another Malaysian palm oil giant, FGV Holdings Berhad -- the first palm oil company ever targeted by Customs over concerns about forced labor.
+The U.S. imported $410 million of crude palm oil from Malaysia in fiscal year 2020, representing a third of the total value shipped in.

-The AP interviewed more than 130 current and former workers from two dozen palm oil companies for its investigation, finding everything from rape and child labor to trafficking and outright slavery on plantations in both countries.
+The AP interviewed more than 130 current and former workers from two dozen palm oil companies, including Sime Darby, for its investigation.
+Reporters found everything from rape and child labor to trafficking and outright slavery on plantations in both countries.

+Earlier this month, 25 Democratic lawmakers from the U.S. House Ways and Means Committee cited AP’s investigation in a letter calling for the government to come down harder on the palm oil industry in Malaysia and Indonesia, asking Customs and Border Protection if it had considered a blanket ban on imports from those countries.

+“In our view, these odious labor practices and their pervasive impact across supply chains highlight the need for an aggressive and effective enforcement strategy,” the letter said.

-Sime Darby supplies to some of the biggest names in the business, from Cargill to Nestle, Unilever and L’Óreal, according to the companies’ most recently published supplier and palm oil mill lists.
+Sime Darby, which did not immediately comment, has palm oil plantations covering nearly 1.5 million acres, making it one of Malaysia’s largest producers.
+It supplies to some of the biggest names in the business, from Cargill to Nestle, Unilever and L’Óreal, according to the companies’ most recently published supplier and palm oil mill lists.

 Hinojosa said the agency’s decision to issue the ban should send an “unambiguous” message to the trade community.